nohr-ai/Discord-bot-template/README.md

 ## Setup
 ---
+1. Clone the repository to your machine
-1. To interact with the discord api and get access to your server, we need an access token
+2. To interact with the discord api and get access to your server, we need an access token
     - Go to [discordDeveloperPortal](https://discord.com/developers/applications)
         - Under 'Applications'
             - Select 'New Applicaion'